k-rokicki/covid-isolator/README.md

 conda env create -f environment.yml
 ```

-This will create new environment named "covid-pegasus".
+This will create new environment named "covid-isolator".
 To activate it, run:

 ```
-conda activate covid-pegasus
+conda activate covid-isolator
 ```

-All of the following instructions need to be executed with covid-pegasus environment activated.
+All of the following instructions need to be executed with covid-isolator environment activated.

 To deactivate environment, just run: